uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harborregistryctl.md

 # HarborRegistryCtl Settings
 HarborRegistryCtl requires a configuration file to start, which is located at `/etc/registryctl/config.yml` within the container.
+Any changes made to this config file are temporary and will not persist once the pod is restarted.

-This config file is stored within the `services/harborregistryctl/harborregistry.yml` file.
+The configmap from which this config file is generated is stored within Lagoon in the `services/harborregistryctl/harborregistry.yml` file.
+Any changes made to this configmap will be persisted across container restarts.

 ## Config File Contents